-For those students who will be living off campus next year due to COVID and Social Distancing, the Residence Life Office has put together resources for housing options close to campus and in the New Orleans area.
+For those students who will be living off campus next year, the Residence Life Office has put together resources for housing options close to campus and in the New Orleans area.

 Loyola requires every student to live on campus for two (2) academic years, or until attaining Junior standing.
 Campus residents are also required to take advantage of the many dining options on campus by carrying a meal plan.
 Appeals for exemption from the residency requirement should be submitted in writing to the Office of Residential Life via the Housing Exemption Request form.
 Subject to review and approval, a student may be granted exemption from Loyola’s residency requirement if they meet one or more of the following criteria:

 - Student lives with parent(s) or legal guardian in the New Orleans metropolitan area, defined as a physical address within commutable distance (approx. 25 miles) of Loyola’s campus (Refer to Loyola's Commuter Policy for details)